jkingportfolio/ci_pp5_tick_it_react/README.md

 28. As the site owner, I would want to have the ability to remove posts so that I can keep the app clean and friendly.
 29. As the site owner, I would want the site to be fully responsive so that users can use it across multiple devices and create a good user experience.
 30. As the site owner, I would want to use the app search function so that I can search for particular tasks by their title.
-31. As the site owner, I would want 404 and 500 error pages so that users do not have to use the back navigation button if an error occurs.
+31. As the site owner, I would want a 404 error page so that users do not have to use the back navigation button if an error occurs.